Gateway on K8s

 Universal Identity

-Akeyless support Universal Identity authentication method for on-premise K8s clusters environments, eliminating the secret zero problems within your config files.
+Akeyless support Universal Identity authentication method for on-premise K8s cluster environments, eliminating the secret zero problems within your config files.

 Set the adminUIDInitToken